holyhao/Baidu-Dogs/data/README.md

 #DATA

-Data for train£¬validation and test
+Data for train,validation and test.
 Note that the validation is 20% here from the original data(Random sampling from different classes).